ericfields/StockBot/documentation/QUOTES.md

 StockBot supports quoting for stock options as well.

-**Important**: The Robinhood endpoint for options history is authenticated.
-You will have to specify the username and password of a valid Robinhood account in the `config.py` file.

 To retrieve a chart for an MU $50.5 call expiring at the end of the week (i.e. the earliest expiration possible):

 `/quote MU50.5C`